 - Recurring payments that are set up to bill automatically.

 - Invoices that are paid online.

 How much does it cost to process credit cards remotely?

 Just like processing credit cards in person, your business will have to pay to process CNP payments.
-As a refresher, the three types of credit card processing fees that make up your rate are interchange fees, assessment fees (charged by card brands like Visa and Mastercard), and your payment provider’s markup.
+As a refresher, the types of credit card processing fees that make up your rate are interchange fees, assessment fees (charged by card brands like Visa and Mastercard), Risk and PCI Compliance as well as your payment provider’s markup.